-The practice of law revolves around determining how courts have previously considered a situation similar to your case, how they applied the law and ruled upon it.
-In any law practice, lawyers and law clerks need to read and summarize legal cases.
-These summaries help lawyers determine appropriate strategies, identify precedent, and point out potential weaknesses.
+The practice of law revolves around determining how courts have previously considered a situation similar to your case and how they applied the law and ruled upon it.
+In any law practice, lawyers and law clerks need to learn ways to summarise legal cases.
+These summaries help lawyers determine appropriate strategies, identify precedents, and point out potential weaknesses.

-Many times, especially when the caseload increases, many lawyers take help from legal research services to ease their workload and focus on other essential tasks.
-However, while each legal professional will have their own method for understanding cases, here are some experts’ opinions about reading and summarizing legal cases.
+Many times, especially when the caseload increases, many lawyers take help from litigation support services to ease their workload and focus on other essential tasks.
+However, while each legal professional will have their own method for understanding cases, here are some expert tips to read and summarise legal cases.
 Let’s read what they say.